Close-up of an old fire alarm panel with faded text, showing dials and instructions on a wall.

 A woman working at a desk with a cardboard box filled with various cards and paper items, a laptop, a hand sanitizer bottle, and a water bottle in a cluttered room with shelves of boxes and files.

-Internships may be arranged as unpaid academic placements, work-integrated learning opportunities, or paid positions funded through external grants and programs such as Young Canada Works and Canada Summer Jobs.
 The Museum collaborates closely with interns to ensure mentorship, skill-building, and a supportive, inclusive atmosphere throughout the experience.
-Whether you're pursuing a career in museums, health care, or education, an internship at the Museum of Health Care provides a unique opportunity to explore the past while shaping the future of public history.
+Whether you're pursuing a career in museums, health care, or education, an internship at the Canadian Museum of Health Care provides a unique opportunity to explore the past while shaping the future of public history.

-If you are interested in having an internship or placement at the Museum of Health Care, contact us here.
+If you are interested in having an internship or placement at the Canadian Museum of Health Care, contact us here.

 A young woman with long curly brown hair and glasses, wearing a lime green tank top and a volunteer badge, smiling and holding a small pink bunny-shaped craft made of cardboard in front of a window with a stone wall in the background.